research-ag/motoko-build-template/README.md

   * Use dfx to build, test and deploy locally
 * Update mops.lock file

+The top-level actor code should be in `src/main.mo`.

 ### mops.lock

 The `mops.lock` file is created or updated with the command